Precious Chiwara-Maenzanise

 Biography

-Precious Chiwara-Maenzanise completed her BA, BA Special Honours, and Master's in Archaeology at the University of Zimbabwe before joining the University of Cape Town (UCT) Archaeology Department and Human Evolution Research Institute (HERI), where she recently completed her doctoral studies.
-Her PhD focused on the cultural information exchange among groups inhabiting discrete Marine Isotope Stage (MIS) 5 Middle Stone Age (MSA) sites in the Kalahari Basin.
-This research was conducted under the supervision of Dr. Yonatan Sahle and Dr. Jayne Wilkins.
-Precious's PhD work was funded by several organizations, including GENUS.
-Her Genus Post-doctoral fellowship is a continuation of the work on human evolution in the Kalahari; hence, she is also part of the North of Kuruman Palaeoarchaeology Project, an interdisciplinary research initiative investigating the southern Kalahari of South Africa and drawing attention to the early record of human evolution that extends beyond the coastal regions.
+Precious Chiwara-Maenzanise is a GENUS Postdoctoral Fellow at the University of Cape Town (UCT)’s Human Evolution Research Institute (HERI).
+Her research focuses on human evolution in the Kalahari, building on her doctoral studies at UCT.
+She completed her BA, BA Special Honours, and Master's in Archaeology at the University of Zimbabwe before pursuing her PhD at UCT, where she investigated cultural information exchange among groups inhabiting discrete Marine Isotope Stage (MIS) 5 Middle Stone Age (MSA) sites in the Kalahari Basin.
+Her PhD research, supervised by Dr. Yonatan Sahle and Dr. Jayne Wilkins, was supported by several organizations, including GENUS.
+As part of her postdoctoral fellowship, she continues her involvement in the North of Kuruman Palaeoarchaeology Project, an interdisciplinary initiative exploring the early record of human evolution in the southern Kalahari, emphasizing its significance beyond the well-studied coastal regions.

 Disciplines